zcher-20/Alpha-Research-Agent-/README.md

 ## Overview

 Traditional investment research requires analysts to evaluate opportunities from multiple perspectives before making a recommendation.
 Alpha Research Agent recreates this workflow using AI agents that specialize in different areas of financial analysis.
+Rather than relying on a single AI response, Alpha Research Agent simulates an institutional investment committee.
+Specialized analysts evaluate the company from different perspectives before a Committee Chair synthesizes the findings and issues a final recommendation.

 Given a company name or stock ticker, the system: